finfan/note-vault/Linux/how do i execute a bash file.md

-# how do i exacute a bash file
+# how do i execute a bash file

 There are several ways to execute a bash script file in Linux.
 Here are the most common methods: